 Step 1: Recognize the Overwhelm Trap

 You make 35,000 decisions daily.
-By midlife, you're the Chief Decision Officer for multiple departments simultaneously, career strategy, household operations, financial planning, relationship maintenance, medical coordination, possibly eldercare.
+By midlife, you're the Chief Decision Officer for career, household, finances, relationships, healthcare, and possibly eldercare, all simultaneously.

 The vicious cycle: